getodk/docs/src/central-install-digital-ocean.rst

 Adding Swap
 -----------

-If you have installed Central on a 1GB droplet, you may encounter problems exporting submission .zip files when there are many attachments.
-Usually, the .zip file will end up being empty, or much smaller than expected and possibly corrupt.
+To avoid Central crashing if your server runs out of memory, you may want to add swap.
+If you are having issues with Central running out of memory, we recommend adding more physical memory.
+However, adding swap can be an effective temporary workaround or a preventative measure against spikes if, for example, multiple people initiate data exports at the same time.

-In this case, the first thing you can try is to add a swap file.
-We **do not** recommend adding swap unless you are struggling with attachment exports, and if you can afford it, upgrading to a 2GB machine will yield much better results than adding swap.
-But if you just need your export to work for now, this can be an effective workaround.
+Whether or not you choose to add swap, we recommend :ref:`monitoring memory usage <central-install-digital-ocean-monitoring>` and `adding memory <https://www.digitalocean.com/docs/droplets/how-to/resize/>`_ if your server is routinely running close to the physical memory limit.

-Log into your server so you have a console prompt, and run these commands, adapted from `this article <https://help.ubuntu.com/community/SwapFaq#How_do_I_add_a_swap_file.3F>`_:
+To add swap, log into your server so you have a console prompt, and run these commands, adapted from `this article <https://help.ubuntu.com/community/SwapFaq#How_do_I_add_a_swap_file.3F>`_:

 .. code-block:: console